mmcdermott/nested_ragged_tensors/README.md

 then this sparse format costs `O(N) + O(V1) + O(V2)` which is substantially less than the dense storage cost, and it still has `O(1)` lookup speed to access an individual patient's data or an individual set of events within a patient, though of course the constant factor on the lookup is larger.

+## Performance Testing
+Run `python performance_tests/test_times.py` for a comparison across several strategies of using these data.